eugenedm/digitalcoach/_posts/2020-02-18-p3-1-build-your-brand.md

 No brand - no people. with the exception of ads.
 But ads could be very expensive if you are starting.

 A few years ago I wrote the whole book about how to build your personal brand.
 The book is called  Influencer Secrets and you can get it here.
-[Link]  on this subject.
+[Link]